-Project activities must be completed and all reports submitted on or before December 31, 2027, unless otherwise stated in the funding agreement.
+Project activities must be completed, and all reports submitted on or before December 31, 2027, unless otherwise stated in the Contribution or Funding Agreement.

 Funding for projects will be subject to the appropriation of funds by the Government of Canada and the Manitoba government.